 Project partners:

-Sunny Man Chu Lau, Bishop’s University, Québec, Canada
+Sunny Man Chu Lau (local project manager), Bishop’s University, Québec, Canada

 Wendy King, Bishop’s University, Québec, Canada